Xilinx/U25N-SmartNIC-Solution/docs/source/docs/ug1534-supportedservices.md

 ## 2.5 DPDK on U25N

 Data Plane Development Kit or DPDK is a kernel bypass technique to accelerate packet processing.
 DPDK enables the applications running in user-space to interact directly with NIC, bypassing the Linux kernel space.
 DPDK uses Poll Mode Driver (PMD) to interact with the underlying NIC.
 DPDK can be run on the X2 PF or VF.
-To run the testpmd/pktgen application on the U25N, refer to [Solarflare libefx-based Poll Mode DriverDPDK](https://doc.dpdk.org/guides/nics/sfc_efx.html#pre-installation-configuration).
-For more information about how to run DPDK on the U25N, refer to [DPDK](./ug1534-dpdk.md).
+To run the testpmd/pktgen application on the U25N, refer to [Solarflare libefx-based Poll Mode Driver DPDK](https://doc.dpdk.org/guides/nics/sfc_efx.html#pre-installation-configuration).
+For more information about how to run DPDK on the U25N, refer to [DPDK](./ug1534-dpdk.html).

+## 2.6 Statictics counter

+Statistics data will be updated periodically from U25N hardware.
+Counts would be available for each service separately.
+Commands are provided to display the counter values.

+## 2.7 Debug

+A set of debug command is provided which collects
+- debug logs from PS and send them to host CPU.
+- dump the default rules and offloaded rules of OVS.